khoalun/ProjectBookingMovie/README.md

-## The ReactJS project is one of two major projects graduating.
+## The ReactJS project is one of two major projects .
 It is a project about Booking movie tickets.
 It provides the basic functions and interfaces of a typical project such as:

 ** Client-side (Booking Ticket Page) **
  Component